Is UUism for you?

 You’ll find that every week brings inspiring and thought-provoking messages that enrich your life.

-Our liberal church has no creed (beliefs members must hold).
+Our liberal faith church has no creed (beliefs members must hold).
 Rather, we offer our members and guests thought-provoking programs within a respectful, open-minded, and progressive community.

 We encourage religious exploration as a means to deepen your own spirituality.